 What REFSUM DISEASE - ADULT REFSUM DISEASE (ARD) means: Refsum Disease - Adult Refsum disease (ARD) is one of a group of genetic diseases called leukodystrophies, which damage the white matter of the brain and affect motor movements.
 Due to a genetic abnormality, people with ARD disease lack the enzyme that breaks down phytanic acid, a substance commonly found in foods.
 As a result, toxic levels of phytanic acid build up in the brain, blood, and other tissues.
 The disease usually begins in late childhood with increasing night blindness due to degeneration of the retina (retinitis pigmentosa) and loss of the sense of smell (anosmia).
 The primary treatment for ARD is to restrict or avoid foods that contain phytanic acid, including dairy products; beef and lamb; and fatty fish such as tuna, cod, and haddock.

-- Definition Rett Syndrome:
+- Definition Reye'S Syndrome:

 - Definition Rasmussen'S Encephalitis: